Riggd/portfolio/src/projects/MOAB.md

 <section>

 ## Core Problems
 - Design solutions aren’t aligned across products.
-Users didn’t feel they were still using an eFuse product when moving from esports.gg > erena, for instance.
+For example, users didn’t feel they were still engaging with an eFuse product when moving from esports.gg to eRena or mynt.gg.

 - Styled components were implemented inconsistently in the code, and caused a diminished user experience